 This document serves as a yearly report for the Philadelphia Water Department's (PWD) Queen Lane and Baxter drinking water treatment plants to maintain compliance with the Long Term 2 Enhanced Surface Water Treatment Rule (LT2).
-In 2023, PWD continued to implement its Watershed Control Plan (WCP) for the Queen Lane intake in the Schuylkill River Watershed in compliance with LT2.
+In 2024, PWD continued to implement its Watershed Control Plan (WCP) for the Queen Lane intake in the Schuylkill River Watershed in compliance with LT2.
 The plan aims to reduce Cryptosporidium loadings in the Schuylkill River watershed from priority sources such as wastewater effluent, agriculture, animal vectors, and urban stormwater runoff.
 Source water protection initiatives as well as structural control measures were identified and implemented as part of the WCP to achieve a target Cryptosporidium load reduction.
 Additionally, PWD received approval in Summer 2021 of its Watershed Control Plan Update to expand Cryptosporidium control strategies into the Delaware River Watershed for the Baxter intake and improve collaborative foundations among stakeholders and create education and outreach programs.

 PWD utilizes two key mechanisms to support WCP implementation: the Schuylkill Action Network (SAN), a watershed-wide collaborative consisting of stakeholders from public, private, and non-profit sectors; and the Schuylkill River Restoration Fund (SRRF), a public-private partnership created to fund the implementation of on-the-ground environmental restoration projects in the Schuylkill River watershed.
-PWD supports facilitation of the Schuylkill Action Network in the amount of \$155,000 annually.
-PWD has been contributing approximately \$100,000 annually to the SRRF to fund projects that best align with PWD planning priorities.
-This contribution is being increased to \$250,000 beginning in 2024.
+PWD supports facilitation of the Schuylkill Action Network, with its contract amount increasing from \$155,000 annually to \$217,000 beginning in fiscal year 2024.
+PWD has been contributing annually to the SRRF to fund projects that best align with PWD planning priorities.
+This contribution had historically been \$100,000 but was increased to \$250,000 beginning in 2024.